 The best combo modem router for cable internet?
-Check out the Netgear C7000 review.
-The Nighthawk is an advanced router when compared to the ARRIS.
+Check out this Netgear C7000 review.
+The Nighthawk AC1900 is an advanced router when compared to the ARRIS.
 But we’ll compare it to the Arris SBG7580AC modem router.
 Why these two?
 Well, it’s simple.
-The Netgear Nighthawk C7000 router and the ARRIS Surfboard SBG7580AC modem are most popular combo modems available and you need one of these devices if you are on a cable internet provider and there are a few solid option out there which is why we put this comparison containing the two industry titans together for you.
+The Netgear Nighthawk C7000 router and the ARRIS Surfboard SBG7580AC modem are most popular combo modems available and you need one of these devices if you are on a cable internet provider which is why we put this comparison containing the two industry titans together for you.

 Nighthawk AC1900 vs ARRIS SBG7580AC Reviews

 Arris SBG7580AC – On the Bad Modem List

 What is the difference in these two combo modem routers?

 The main difference would be the chip inside the modem.
 Unfortunately, the ARRIS has the flawed Puma 6 Chip which leaves users vulnerable to DoS attacks and has random latency spikes.
 While they have updated the firmware and claim it is better now, your going to have a safer bet with Netgear who uses the trustworthy Broadcom Chip.

 Other than that, they are both approved for all cable internet providers.
 Yes, compatible with any cable ISP.
 However, the Netgear is 24 download channels while the Arris has 32 channels.
 The thing is, they both exceed expectations and minimum requirements for the top tier speed packages available so this does not really matter.
 In this case, their number of bonded download channels is not a deciding factor for any current situation you may encounter.
 Unless you want Gigabit speeds, then you need to get a standalone DOCSIS 3.1 modem and a strong enough router.